Things to see and do - Tours

 Tours and the Chateau of VillandryBy car, 31 km, 1 day

 Tours is not only the capital of the Loire Valley, and a large city with a rich historical heritage: it is also a town where it is extremely pleasant to live, enlivened by the presence of 25,000 students.
 15 km from Tours, Villandry and its magnificent plant mosaics remind us that we are in the region known as "the garden of France".Customise this route and add it to My travel book

-It was started in the middle of the 13C and finished in the 16C.
-This cathedral illustrates the whole progress of the Gothic style.
-The flamboyant facade is particularly beautiful.
-Great purity of the inside lines.
-The choir, one of the most beautiful of the 13C is attributed to Étienne of Mortagne, architect of the Sainte-Chapelle in Paris.
+Started in the middle of the 13C and finished in the 16C, this cathedral illustrates the whole evolution of the Gothic style.
+The Flamboyant façade is particularly beautiful.
+Inside there is great purity of line.
+The chancel, one of the most beautiful of the 13C, is attributed to Étienne of Mortagne, architect of the Sainte-Chapelle in Paris.
 But, above all, the people of Tours are proud of the magnificent windows.
-The graceful tomb of Charles VIII's children is touching.
+The graceful tomb of Charles VIII's children is poignant.

 Occupying the guest quarters (11C) and monks' dormitory (16C) above the chapter house of the abbey of St Julien, this museum traces the history, customs and practices of the town guilds' journeymen.
 It explains trades (some extinct, some not), tools and the multiple masterpieces created by journeymen (or compagnons - "those with whom one breaks bread") to qualify as guild members.
 The quality of workmanship and extensive documentation is remarkable.